Joseph Israel (musician)

 Joseph Israel (born Joseph Montgomery Fennel; October 10, 1977 – March 2, 2018) was an American reggae musician.
 Described musically as having a "blend of soul, jazz, folk, world, and reggae", he collaborated with many well-known performers in the reggae genre, including Ziggy Marley and Matisyahu.
 Israel was living in Northern California at the time of his death.

 Early life

 Joseph Montgomery Fennel was born in Tulsa, Oklahoma, on October 10, 1977, to parents Joe and Jean Ann Fennel.
-At an early age, he was exposed to reggae music from his father and uncle, who were enthusiasts who often traveled to Jamaica.
+At an early age, he was introduced to reggae music by his father and uncle, who were enthusiasts who often traveled to Jamaica.
 At age 12, Joseph received his first reggae cassettes — namely Bob Marley, Legend; Peter Tosh, Wanted Dread & Alive; Jimmy Cliff, Special; and Burning Spear, Marcus Garvey — and was highly inspired by both the musicianship and the message involved.
 "Their music really inspired me to become who I am.
 They were speaking about the truth, humanity and about changing things in a positive way.
 And even when things are tough, we must keep going.
 So I found a common thread in reggae music that spoke to my heart."